connorcerf/help-desk-performance-analysis/docs/enterprise_report.md

 - Low‑priority tickets accumulate and linger, creating a backlog.
 - A few high‑priority outliers remain open for unusually long periods, signaling potential bottlenecks.

-A **clustered column chart** was used to compare these categories side by side.
+Two **column charts** were used to compare these categories side by side.

 ![Days Open by Priority](../images/days_open_by_priority.png)